 And it becomes ironic for many, right?
 The constant push to achieve, achieve, achieve has these side effects that often hinder their ability to achieve.
 Even low levels of loss of focus and headaches make it more difficult to get things done.
 Once the problems progress to sleep loss, stomach pain and more frequent illnesses, one’s ability to do one’s best can be seriously impaired.
 And, of course, the most dangerous issues associated with chronic stress can spell an end to the hopes one had that led to the stress in the first place.

-Look, I don’t want to belabor something that’s hopefully already obvious to most of you, but it’s very important to be aware of this potential for danger and to ask ourselves as we progress through the rest of this presentation whether it’s worth risking these consequences for a very small chance at what I’m hoping to convince you is not as great a return as most believe.
+Look, I don’t want to belabor something that’s hopefully already obvious to most of you, but it’s very important to be aware of the potential danger college admission stress brings and to ask ourselves as we progress through the rest of this presentation whether it’s worth risking these consequences for a very small chance at what I’m hoping to convince you is not as great a return as most believe.